-Our stars begin to learn about dance while developing fine and gross motor skills, as well as cultivate rhythmic awareness through movement.
+Our baby ballerinas begin to learn about dance while developing fine and gross motor skills, as well as cultivate rhythmic awareness through movement.
 We'll stretch their imagination as well as their toes by bringing stories to life with ballet movement and play.
 Dress code includes ballet slippers and whatever your child is comfortable wearing.

 An introduction to dance.
 This beginner dance class provides training in rhythm, creative dance, disciplined group activity and basic elementary ballet movement.
 In this fun atmosphere, coordination, balance, and self esteem are developed.
 Lots of imaginative prop play!